Why Is Mutation Of Property Important For Buyers?

 The colleague, who knew that Sharma had purchased an apartment recently, asked: "Have you got the mutation of property done?"
-Clueless about this, Sharma replied in the negative and was suggested that he get the mutation of property done as soon as possible, so that he could pay the property tax and avoid any penalty and interest that might accrue.
+Not with a clue about this, Sharma replied in the negative and was suggested that he get the mutation of property done as soon as possible, so that he could pay the property tax and avoid any penalty and interest that might accrue.

 What is mutation of property?

 The municipal body in a city keeps records of property ownership transfers to fix property tax payment liabilities.
-And this document is a way to ensure that.
-Mutation of property shows that a property has been transferred from one person to another, and it also assists authorities in fixing taxpayers' responsibility.
+This is true of transfer of all sorts of immovable assets-- land, flat, individual home, shop, etc. Mutation is a way to ensure that.
+Mutation of property or land shows that a property has been transferred from one person to another, and it also assists authorities in fixing taxpayers' responsibility.
 Although not a legal document, it will be crucial if you want to sell your property in future.
 Mutation of property in Hindi is called Daakhil-Kharij.

 How to apply for mutation of property and what does it cost?
-And what are the documents required for mutation of property in Delhi or Kolkata?
+And what are the documents required for mutation of property?
 Please note that the procedure and the required documents vary from state to state.
 But across India you have to file for mutation of property under these three circumstances:

 - If you have bought a property: Documents that you will be expected to submit for mutation of property in this case include a copy of the sale deed, an application for mutation of property with Rs 3 court fee stamp affixed on it, an indemnity bond on a Rs 100 stamp paper, an affidavit on a Rs 10 stamp paper, and latest property tax clearance papers.